DevTeam/Pure.DI/README.md

 }
 ```

-This is a [*__Composition Root__*](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) - a single place in an application where the composition of the object graphs for an application take place.
-Each instance is resolved by a strongly-typed block of statements like the operator new which is compiled on the fly from the corresponding expression tree with minimal impact on performance or memory consumption.
+_Program_ is a [*__Composition Root__*](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) here, a single place in an application where the composition of the object graphs for an application take place.
+To have an ability create multiple instances or to do it on demand you could use *__Func<>__* with required type specified.
+Each instance is resolved by a strongly-typed block of statements like the operator new which are compiled with all optimizations with minimal impact on performance or memory consumption.
 For instance, the creating of a composition root *__Program__* looks like this:
 ```csharp
 // Models a random subatomic event that may or may not occur Random Indeterminacy = new();